olooney/oranlooney.com/content/post/genji-ko.md

 <img style="display:inline; padding: 0px;" src="/post/genji-ko_files/kimono.jpg">
 </div>

+While
+<a href="/post/genji-ko_files/cheap_genjiko_kimono.jpg" target="_blank">cheaper fabrics</a>
-[Cheaper fabrics][CGK] simply print the same Genji-mon repeatedly, but high-quality Genji-Kō textiles will use a variety of Genji-mon so that the pattern seems to never quite repeat:
+simply print the same Genji-mon repeatedly, high-quality Genji-Kō textiles will use a variety of Genji-mon so that the pattern seems to never quite repeat:

 <img src="/post/genji-ko_files/fabric.jpg">

-Naturally Genji-mon are often found on good related to incense or kōdō in some way, such as this kōdō set, incense box, or incense holder:
+Naturally, Genji-mon are often found on good related to incense in some way, such as this kōdō set, incense box, or incense holder:

 <div style="text-align: center">
 <img "display:inline; padding: 0px;" src="/post/genji-ko_files/incense_set.jpg">